hipradeep/mastering-adv-ms/kafka_ques.md

 ## 8. Kafka Streams & Processing

 ### 1. What is Kafka Streams?
-**Kafka Streams** is a lightweight client library (Java/Scala) used to build real-time processing applications and microservices.
+**Kafka Streams** is a client library for building applications and microservices, where the input and output data are stored in Kafka clusters.
+It allows you to write standard Java/Scala applications that transform and process data.

-*   **Goal:** It lets you process data stored in Kafka (input topics), transform it (filter, map, join, aggregate), and write the results back to Kafka (output topics).
+*   **Stream Processing:** It allows you to process data in real-time as it arrives.
+You can filter, map, group, and aggregate data (e.g., "calculate the rolling average of sales").
-*   **Deployment:** It is not a separate cluster (like Spark or Flink).
-It runs inside your own application (e.g., inside your Spring Boot JAR).
+*   **Stateful Operations:** It can remember specific states (like a database) to perform complex logic (e.g., "Count number of orders per user in the last 10 minutes").
-*   **Key Features:** Scalable, Fault-tolerant, Exactly-Once semantics, and State Management.
+*   **Embedded Library:** Unlike other big data frameworks (like Spark or Flink) that require their own heavy cluster, Kafka Streams is just a **library** (a `.jar` file).
+It runs directly inside your application (e.g., your **Spring Boot** microservice).
+If you start 10 instances of your service, the processing load is automatically balanced across them.

 ### 2. Difference between Kafka Streams and Spark Streaming?